Inner Ninja

 "Inner Ninja" is a song by Canadian hip hop recording artist Classified, featuring David Myles.
 It was released in November 2012 as the lead single from his album, Classified.
-The song reached number 5 in Canada and was certified 5× Platinum.
+The song reached number 5 in Canada and was certified 5× platinum.

-The organizers of the 2015 Pan American Games licensed the Inner Ninja to serve as the theme song for Pachi the porcupine, the Games' sports mascot.
+The organizers of the 2015 Pan American Games licensed "Inner Ninja" to serve as the theme song for Pachi the porcupine, the Games' sports mascot.

 Music videos

 The original version of the video shows two men taking a bag of sweets from a young boy who then turns into a ninja and chases after them.
 The boy and two other children dressed as ninjas finally catch up with the men and defeat them and reclaim the bag of sweets.
 Throughout the video it also shows Classified and Myles singing next to a group of children learning martial arts.

 Classified featuring Olly Murs remix version

 On 10 November 2013, a new version of the song was released, this time featuring vocals from English singer Olly Murs.
-This version has charted in New Zealand.
+This version has charted in Australia, Ireland and New Zealand.